Editorial Transparency

 The Timeline Does Not Work

 Detective Larson obtained the alleged victim’s attendance records.
 There were no days where the timeline described in the complaint even remotely worked.
 The date ultimately selected — January 9, 2019 — was chosen because the victim was tardy that day, because it predated Myers’ prison intake, and because it occurred in winter.
 The alleged victim’s own account changed three times on the question of when the incident occurred — settling on November, then December 2018, then finally the January date the prosecution used.
+The later Fish Hatchery lease record adds another unresolved timeline problem: the parking lot lease was not executed until June 4, 2019, and no trial evidence established operational hospital use on January 9, 2019.

 By the alleged victim’s own court testimony, she had missed the bus one morning and claims she was ready for school by 9:15 to 9:30 AM.
 Attendance records show her arriving at school around 10:00 AM, with no staff noting that she appeared distressed, disheveled, or beaten.
 The alleged assault lasted 2.5 hours.
 It included repeated kicking, choking, and physical violence.
 The alleged victim also claims she and Myers had stopped at McDonald’s before the incident.